gddisney/Katamari/README.md

-Here's the updated version of the **Katamari Ecosystem** documentation following the desired format:
+Here's the updated version of the **Katamari Ecosystem** documentation, emphasizing **KatamariORM** as a simple-to-use, full-fledged ORM:

 ---